fernanda-ig/TEST-SDIT/README.md

 # TEST-SDIT

-This a test repository to try to link Figsare & GitHub
+This a test repository to try to link Figshare & GitHub